Large steel ladle riveted and welded components

 +

-The ladle is a key container in the metallurgical industry for holding, transporting, refining, and pouring high-temperature molten steel (1500~1700℃).
-It undertakes the transfer of molten steel (from the steelmaking furnace to the refining station/continuous casting machine), secondary refining (argon stirring, alloying, desulfurization), temperature buffering (maintaining steel superheat), and pouring control (adjusting flow through sliding nozzles).
+The steel ladle is a critical vessel in the metallurgical industry, used for containing, transporting, refining, and pouring high-temperature molten steel (1500–1700°C).
+It plays a vital role in transferring molten steel from the steelmaking furnace to the refining station or continuous casting machine, performing secondary refining processes such as argon stirring, alloying, and desulfurization, buffering temperature to maintain the superheat of the steel, and precisely controlling the pouring flow rate via the slide gate mechanism.

-Core structure: outer shell steel plate (load-bearing body (conical or cylindrical)), permanent lining (insulation layer (lightweight refractory bricks/castables), working lining (direct contact with molten steel, magnesia-carbon bricks/aluminum magnesia-carbon bricks).
+Core structure: Outer shell steel plate (supporting the main body—conical or cylindrical)), permanent lining (insulation layer—lightweight refractory bricks/castables), and working lining (directly in contact with molten steel, made of magnesia-carbon bricks/alumina-magnesia-carbon bricks).

 Component